h2oai/h2o-3/h2o-docs/src/product/getting-data-into-h2o.rst

           -nodes 1 -mapperXmx 4G \
           -hiveHost hostname:10000 -hivePrincipal hive/hostname@EXAMPLE.COM \
           -pricipal user/host@DOMAIN.COM -keytab path/to/user.keytab \
-          -refreshTokens
+          -refreshHiveTokens

-**Note on refreshTokens:** The provided keytab will be copied over to the machine running the H2O Cluster leader node.
+**Note on refreshHiveTokens:** The provided keytab will be copied over to the machine running the H2O Cluster leader node.
 For this reason, we strongly recommended that both YARN and HDFS be secured with encryption.

+**Note on generating the refreshing HDFS delegation tokens:** In case generation of the refreshing HDFS delegation tokens is required, the ``-refreshHdfsTokens`` argument has to be present.
+In case S3A filesystem is used, additionally, the ``refreshS3ATokens`` argument has to be present.

 Generating the Token in the Driver with Refresh in the Mapper
 #############################################################